 If you have experienced trauma or abuse of any sort in childhood, please look at the following resources and information.
-We hope they will help you better understand not only the effects of what you experienced and how you’ve coped but also where and how to find help.
+We hope they will help you better understand not only the effects of what you experienced and how you’ve coped but also where and how to find help and support.